MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-localusersandgroups.md

 This policy setting allows IT admins to add, remove, or replace members of local groups on a managed device.

 > [!NOTE]
-> The [RestrictedGroups/ConfigureGroupMembership](./policy-csp-restrictedgroups.md#restrictedgroups-configuregroupmembership) policy setting also allows you to configure members (users or AAD groups) to a Windows 10 local group.
+> The [RestrictedGroups/ConfigureGroupMembership](./policy-csp-restrictedgroups.md#restrictedgroups-configuregroupmembership) policy setting also allows you to configure members (users or Azure Active Directory groups) to a Windows 10 local group.
 However, it allows only for a full replace of the existing groups with the new members and does not allow selective add or remove.
 >
 > Starting from Windows 10, version 20H2, it is recommended to use the LocalUsersandGroups policy instead of the RestrictedGroups policy.
 Applying both the policies to the same device is unsupported and may yield unpredictable results.